katrinanova/ColorNote/sample-project-proposal-master/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Creating Notebooks and Notes via Backbone (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve notebook and note data as JSON, then add Backbone models and collections that fetch data from those routes.
+The 'NotesShow' view will be implemented as Backbone composite view.
+By the end of this phase, users will be able to create notebook and notes inside a Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Editing and Displaying Notes (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I plan to use third-party libraries to add functionality to the `NoteForm` and `NoteShow` views in this phase.
+First I'll need to add a Markdown editor to the `NoteForm`, and make sure that the Markdown is properly escaped and formatted in the `NoteShow` view.
+I also plan to integrate Filepicker for file upload so users can add images to notes.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Sharing Notes and Notebooks (~1-2 days)

-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I will add a functionality to extract and hash the link to notebook or single note and send it via email.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for Notes (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll need to add `search` routes to Notes controller.
+On the Backbone side, there will be a `SearchResults` composite view.
+This view will use notes collection, but it will fetch from the new `search` route.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
+- [ ] Add friends
-- [ ] Pagination/infinite scroll
+- [ ] Have public notes and private notes
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] Share notes with certain groups of friends
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Make a screenshot of a webpage
-- [ ] Reblogging
+- [ ] Read/Create/Edit a note simultaneously with a friend
-- [ ] Multiple sessions/session management
+- [ ] Leave comment for a note
-- [ ] User avatars
+- [ ] Leave comment for a comment
-- [ ] Typeahead search bar
+- [ ] Like note/comment

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md